 ACHIEVING EXCELLENCE THROUGH MEMORABLE TRAVELER EXPERIENCE AND CHALLANGES, APPORTUNITIES AND SOLUTIONS FOR ROMANIAN TRAVEL AND HOSPITALITY INDUSTRY

-Abstract.
-Hospitality industry is probably the fastest growing one in the world.
-The tourism company should endeavour to shape the overall perception of value in this industry.
+Abstract: Hospitality industry is probably the fastest growing one in the world.
+The tourism company should endeavor to shape the overall perception of value in this industry.
 What matters is the provision of experiences, but not services.
-To meet international standards the Romanian tourism should consider challenges, opportunities and solutions to cope with the specific requirements in this field.
+To meet international standards the Romanian tourism should consider challenges, opportunities, and solutions to cope with the specific requirements in this field.

-Key words: Hausehold Behaviour; Sustenable Development; Regional Development Policy; Tourism
+Keywords: Household Behaviour; Sustainable Development; Regional Development Policy; Tourism.

 Abstract: The Input-Output model (IO) is an important tool of economic analysis, providing a predictive analysis framework for economic changes, if properly used.
 In developing measures, strategies, etc. at macro level it is important to identify the links that occur between branches of the economy for a better understanding of "enabler" branches which have the highest contribution to output creation.
 In this research the IO method was used to analyze effects of taxes within the Romanian economy, based on data provided by the National Institute of Statistics (NIS), using IO statistical tables for 2000 and 2006.